 2. What are the main things that make you want to stay at the company or leave?

 The decision of an employee to stay or leave can make or break the workplace morale and company productivity.
-Organizations must start investing in excellent employee retention survey tools like ThriveSparrow so that they never have to face sudden employee turnovers or turbulency in their work environment.
+Organizations must start investing in excellent employee survey tools like ThriveSparrow to predict areas of disengagement, so that they never have to face sudden employee turnovers or turbulency in their work environment.